ChordPro/chordpro/docs/content/Directives-env_grid.md

 * `:|` stop repeat bar line
 * `:|:` combined stop/start repeat bar line

 Each line should contain at least one bar line symbol.
-Everything before the first bar line will be put in the left margin, and everythinh following the last bar symbol will be put in the right margin.
+Everything before the first bar line will be put in the left margin, and everything following the last bar symbol will be put in the right margin.
 If the line doesn't contain a bar symbol it is printed completely in the left margin.

 Other symbols that can be used: